 Viewed from Coronado Heights, named for Spanish Explorer Francisco Vasquez de Coronado, thought to have explored this area in 1541

-Thus, this is the historical background for Swedes: TheWayTheyWere, aka SWEDES, the information of which I gratefully gathered from the works of the "Smoky Valley Writers," while making periodic visits to the Smoky Valley Historical Association website, www.smokyvalleyhistory.org, the written content of which was composed by Association president, writer and historian, the late Chris Abercrombie (1949-2017), who, in addition, continued making available valuable and countless YouTube presentations concerning Lindsborg, Bethany College and Coronado Heights history.
+Thus, this is the historical background for Swedes: TheWayTheyWere, aka SWEDES, the information of which I gratefully gathered from the works of the "Smoky Valley Writers," while making periodic visits to the Smoky Valley Historical Association website* the written content of which was a masterpiece composed by Association president, researcher, writer and historian, the late Chris Abercrombie (1949-2017), who, in addition, continued making available valuable and countless YouTube presentations concerning Lindsborg, Bethany College and Coronado Heights history.
+Gathering other pertinent information also sent me off to Sweden in 2016 and 2017 from where I also traced my family history. (*The website has been having technical problems since 6.29.24.)

-Although not finished, the 2011 SWEDES was first published on the eve of Lindsborg's 75th Svensk Hyllningsfest on October 8, 2015.
-This Swedish American online historical narrative consists of many collections composed of my research findings, photographs, images, and texts from, and about, the Swedish American Lindsborg relatives I have come to know well through the estate they left behind.
-This brought me face-to-face with their Swedishness, with tracing my family back to Sweden and traveling there in 2016 and 2017.
+They brought me face-to-face with their Swedishness and their Augustana Lutheranism.
 Yet, most importantly, this experience introduced me to their Lindsborg and Bethany Swedish friends, to "The Other Swedes," to their contemporaries, and to the events and activities of their time, taking place at the end of the 19th century and moving into the mid twentieth century-- a span of time when the population of Lindsborg grew from 700 in 1881 to 2,383 in 1950.

-SWEDES finishes, most importantly, with listing Emil's and Lydia's friends, their contemporaries, as well as "others" decades later, to today, under the last section, "The Other Swedes" which attempts to provide "Their Legacy Listings" including their works.
-This listing is SWEDES' way to honor and remember these individuals, many of whom who may have been forgotten, are in danger of being forgotten or who have never been learned of, by showcasing them and their works online, for posterity and perpetuity.
+Not only is SWEDES about these relatives, it finishes, most importantly, with listing their friends, their contemporaries, as well as their descendants, under "The Other Swedes" section, which attempts to provide "Their Legacy Listings" including their works.
+This listing is a way to honor and remember these individuals, many of whom who may have been forgotten, are in danger of being forgotten, or who have never been learned of, by showcasing them and their works online, for posterity and perpetuity.
+For they are the rock-like foundational infrastructure upon which modern Lindsborg and Bethany College rests and exist.
+So, to these Swedes along with their Swedish American descendants (my contemporaries, the last-living-links to this history) and to my Aunt Lydia and Uncle Emil that Swedes: TheWayTheyWere is dedicated as well as to the memory of the Augustana Lutheran Synod/Church (1860-1962.)

-Begin your journey back to the end of the 19th Century moving into the 20th, to lives lived in this special Kansas Swedish community of "brick" main streets with its special Swedish College when the ties to Sweden and to the Lutheran Church, the Augustana Lutheran Synod, were at their purest and strongest and the mother language was spoken daily everywhere, especially at chiming bell church services and related gatherings, at the Lindsborg bakery tables and in the Swedish clubs where Swedish coffee, made with a raw egg, pancakes and delicacies were being served in true Swedish Lutheran hospitality.
+Let us now begin our journey back to the end of the 19th century moving into the 20th, to the lives lived in this special Smoky Valley Kansas Swedish community of "brick" main streets with its special Swedish College when the ties to Sweden and to the Swedish Augustana Lutheran Synod churches were at their purest and strongest and the mother language was spoken daily everywhere, especially at those chiming bell church services and related gatherings, at the Lindsborg bakery tables and in the Swedish clubs where Swedish coffee, made with a raw egg, pancakes and delicacies were being served in true Swedish Lutheran hospitality.

 Njuta av (Enjoy),

-A research writer website designer of 2011 Swedes: TheWayTheyWere
+Research writer website designer of the 2011 Swedes: TheWayTheyWere

 A compiler of historical Swedish American information from Kansas Smoky Valley writers and other sources

-A research writer website designer of 2015 SwedishAmericana
+Research writer website designer of the 2015 SwedishAmericana

-A list compiler, with LINKS, for Swedish America of Swedish American institutions, organizations and establishments
+A list compiler of, with LINKS to, Swedish American institutions, organizations and establishments

-Begin your journey back to the end of the 19th Century moving into the 20th, to lives lived in this special Kansas Swedish community of "brick" main streets with its special Swedish College when the ties to Sweden and to the Lutheran Church, the Augustana Lutheran Synod, were at their purest and strongest and the mother language was spoken daily everywhere, especially at chiming bell church services and related gatherings, at the Lindsborg bakery tables and in the Swedish clubs where Swedish coffee, made with a raw egg, pancakes and delicacies were being served in true Swedish Lutheran hospitality.
+Let us now begin our journey back to the end of the 19th century moving into the 20th, to the lives lived in this special Smoky Valley Kansas Swedish community of "brick" main streets with its special Swedish College when the ties to Sweden and to the Swedish Augustana Lutheran Synod churches were at their purest and strongest and the mother language was spoken daily everywhere, especially at those chiming bell church services and related gatherings, at the Lindsborg bakery tables and in the Swedish clubs where Swedish coffee, made with a raw egg, pancakes and delicacies were being served in true Swedish Lutheran hospitality.

 Njuta av (Enjoy),

-A research writer website designer of 2011 Swedes: TheWayTheyWere
+Research writer website designer of the 2011 Swedes: TheWayTheyWere

 A compiler of historical Swedish American information from Kansas Smoky Valley writers and other sources

-A research writer website designer of 2015 SwedishAmericana
+Research writer website designer of the 2015 SwedishAmericana

-A list compiler, with LINKS, for Swedish America of Swedish American institutions, organizations and establishments
+A list compiler of, with LINKS to, Swedish American institutions, organizations and establishments

 * * * * * * * * * * * * * * * *